wp-plugins/kt-photogallery/readme.txt

 **PHP: `get_photogallery([int $ID])`**

-Fetches a Photogallery with all Albums IDs attached to it.
+Fetches a photogallery with all albums IDs attached to it.
 Takes an optional ID of a gallery to be loaded.
 Defaults to `$wp_query->post->ID` which is the current post/gallery ID if used inside the Loop of WordPress.
 Returns an object on success, otherwise false.
 Use e.g `print_var()` for further details.

 **PHP: `get_photoalbum([int $ID])`**

-Fetches a Photoalbum with all Data, its Thumbnail and attached Images.
+Fetches a photoalbum with all data, its thumbnail and attached images.
 Takes an optional ID of an album to be loaded.
-Defaults to `$wp_query->post->ID` which is the current post/album ID if used the Loop of WordPress.
+Defaults to `$wp_query->post->ID` which is the current post/album ID if used inside the Loop of WordPress.
 Returns an object on success, otherwise false.
 Use e.g `print_var()` for further details.

 **jQuery `SelectSort` Plugin**